higgi13425/open_payments/pulm_plan.md

   5. What companies are making payments?
   - Submitting_Applicable_Manufacturer_or_Applicable_GPO_Name variable
     - who are top payors?
-    - have these #s gone down over time
+    - have these #s gone down over time? or up?
       - total $, $ per payee, number of payees
       - big $ to KOL, few to others strategy vs spread it out strategy
       - are some companies shifting payments from food/bev/entertainment to other categories?
       - are more companies classifying payments in undefined compensation?
+  - for each company, who are their main sponsored KOLs with big conflict of interest?

-6. Which teaching hospitals have docs that get the most pay from pharma?
+6. Which teaching hospitals get the most pay from pharma?
 - classify and sum by variables 3-5, Teaching Hospital CCN, ID, Name
+- actually hard to do - this only lists payments to hospital directly.
+- mostly for patents, etc - City of Hope for recombinant DNA/insulin is #1
+- can you do by city/state, assign to a teaching hospital?
+- map it by density $ location - would have to geocode cities

 6. Which states have docs that get the most pay from pharma?
 Adjust for population, get per capita payments
 - does this vary by category - Nature_of_Payment_or_Transfer_of_Value
+- map by region

 7. How does this compare to other specialties
-- within medicine
+- within medicine - COVID signal smaller outside of CC
+  - cards
-- vs. surgery? orthopaedics?
+  - GI